 It might sound like blasphemy, but crawfish are kind of a big deal around here – at least during the Rosewood Crawfish Festival.
 With 10,000 pounds of crawfish and a healthy dose of other Cajun and Southern favorites + a day full of live music make this a Capital City party your tribe won’t want to miss.

 The Governor’s Cup is a Columbia tradition, and one of the oldest continually conducted road races in the Southeast.
-The 5k and half marathon courses are designed to showcase the city’s most beautiful attractions, making for running views that can’t be beat.
+The 5k and half marathon courses are designed to showcase the city’s most beautiful attractions, making for running views that are tough to beat.

 Locals know that no matter what day of the week July 4th falls on, the Lexington County Peach Festival will happen, rain or shine.
 This long-running celebration of America and one of South Carolina’s top crops, the peach, brings people of all ages out for a parade, dozens of peach treats, and a fireworks show to top it off.

 Follow the locals to Lake Murray for the annual Lake Murray Fireworks Celebration on July 4th.
-Dazzling displays light up the night sky and are reflected in the water’s rippling surface making this show one to plan for.
+Catch the parade of boats embellished with their patriotism during the day, then the dazzling displays light up the night sky and are reflected in the water’s rippling surface making this show one to plan for.